johnofmars/mm-github-pages-starter/_pages/the_gun.md

   <iframe src='https://gfycat.com/ifr/phonycalculatingbluebird?autoplay=0' frameborder='0' scrolling='no' allowfullscreen width='640' height='404'></iframe>
 </figure>

->This doesn't work in Crucible, however.
+This didn't use to work in Crucible, but since Season 11 it does.
-{: .notice--warning}

 ### Reloading

-The reload cap is approximately 20% faster.
-A single reloader will get you 80% of that cap.
 Check out [Armor: Mods & Stats](https://www.fightinglion.club/armor/#reload-mods) for more information on reload speed mods.

 But that's only part of the story!
 Fighting Lion will automatically reload after the round you've fired detonates.
 However!